litestar-org/litestar/docs/usage/0-the-starlite-app.md

 ## Exception Handling

-Starlite handles all errors by default by transforming them into JSON responses.
+By default, Starlite catches and transforms all unhandled errors into JSON responses.
 If the errors are instances of either the `starlette.exceptions.HTTPException` or the `starlite.exceptions.HTTPException`, the responses will include the appropriate status_code.
 Otherwise, the responses will default to 500 - "Internal Server Error".

 You can customize exception handling by passing a dictionary mapping either error codes or exception classes to callables.
 For example, if you would like to replace the default exception handler with a handler that returns